 Multiscale method for the simulation of the resilience and the fracture behaviour of heterogeneous structures

-Due to the combination of the multiscale projection method with modern finite element technologies for three dimensional elements the macroscopic structural behaviour is reproduced realistically and locking-free with moderate numerical effort.
-Hereby the resilience of carbon concrete structures, designed by the means of the construction strategies developed in the CRC/Transregio 280, can be assessed reliably with respect to different external loadings.
+The combination of the Multiscale Projection mMethod with the XPFM for three-dimensional elements enables a realistic and locking-free representation of the macroscopic structural behaviour with moderate numerical effort.
+Thus, the resilience of carbon concrete structures designed with the strategies developed in CRC/Transregio 280 can be reliably evaluated against different combined external loads.

 Within the framework of C05, the seed fund project "Simulation of the fatigue behaviour of carbon reinforced concrete components under changing cyclic loads" (1st round 2022) was carried out.
 Furthermore, in the seed fund project "Numerical modelling and experimental validation of fibre pull-out behaviour in carbon reinforced concrete" (2nd round 2022), methods were developed to investigate fibre pull-out numerically.

 Publikationen | Publications